 Another month, another flashlight.
 Today’s light is the EAGTAC D25A Mark II Clicky (I’m told “EAGTAC” is short for “Eagle Tactical”).
 I’ll tell you right up front, this is not the light for me.
 That said, it has some real cool features and might be the light for you.
 I really wanted to make this light work because for every feature it’s missing, something else about it is really cool.

 This post contains affiliate links.
-I paid for the light in this review out of pocket.
+Full Disclosure: I paid for the light in this review out of pocket.